 Saint Elmo’s Fire is far from being a variety of combustion associated with a heaven bound Muppet.
 Rather, it is an historic phenomenon observed by sailors at sea, and is named after the supposed patron saint of sailors, Erasmus.¹

-St. Elmo’s Fire has also appeared to pilots in connection with aircraft wings.
-Rarely, St. Elmo’s Fire is seen elsewhere.
+Saint Elmo’s Fire has also appeared to pilots in connection with aircraft wings.
+Rarely, it is seen elsewhere.
 The single feature each of these occurrences shares in common is sharp or pointed surfaces.